TeamFranka/affinity/README.md

 npm run dev:restart-parse
 ```

+### Development accounts

+The mock data creates some default data and logins for local development.
+The password always equals the username (also for other accounts created during e2e-tests).
+Here's the two most important accounts to tests with:

+ - River Song (user & password: `river`) is admin of the default main team "Team Doctor Who";
+ - Clara Oswald (user & password: `clara`) is a regular user in the same team

 ### Running Tests

 We use `cypress` (can be found in `tests/e2e/specs`) for end-2-end-integration testing.
 You can run them manually by running `npx cypress open tests/e2e/specs/`.